There are 50+ unregulated pregnancy centers in wisconsin

 How are CPCs funded?

-In Wisconsin, Crisis Pregnancy Centers receive public funding from the sale of Choose Life Wisconsin license plates (2) and state funding with taxpayer dollars (8), although those estimates are thought to be higher since public funding for CPCs is hard to trace in the state.
+In Wisconsin, Crisis Pregnancy Centers receive public funding from the sale of Choose Life Wisconsin license plates (Conklin, 2019) and state funding with taxpayer dollars (Wilson, 2018), although those estimates are thought to be higher since public funding for CPCs is hard to trace in the state.

 Other forms of funding are from private donors, who usually don’t have any local connection to the clinic, and are based out-of-state.
-Since fake clinics operate as non-profit entities, donations are tax deductible.
-Just in 2024, Alliance Family Services, a CPC based in Kenosha, WI, generated a total revenue of $1.2 million.
-(6)
+Since these unregulated pregnacny centers operate as non-profit entities, donations are tax deductible.
+In 2024 alone, Alliance Family Services, a CPC based in Kenosha, WI, generated a total revenue of $1.2 million.
+(Suzzo, 2025)

 CPCS IN THE NEWS